 What We Do

-We provide free swimming lessons and environmental education about clean water stewardship to underprivileged children who live along the earth’s open water: rivers, lakes and oceans.
+We provide free swimming lessons and drowning prevention education to underprivileged children who live along the earth’s open water: rivers, lakes and oceans.

 - The advancement of health and the saving of lives by the provision of swimming lessons for children and teaching and training in all aspects of water safety.